 - Consider donating to the parks.
-Since the National Park Service isn't collecting park fees right now, consider making a donation on your own to the National Park Foundation – especially if you visit a national park that would normally charge a fee.
+Since the National Park Service doesn't collect park fees during a shutdown, consider making a donation on your own to the National Park Foundation – especially if you visit a national park that would normally charge a fee.

 - Consider alternatives to national parks.
 Lastly, if you have some flexibility in your plans, consider visiting state parks that are close to national parks instead.
 They're often just as beautiful, but won't be suffering from the government shutdown.

-And, for goodness' sake, if a park or monument is closed during the shutdown, DON'T break in.
+And, for goodness' sake, if a park or monument is closed during a shutdown, DON'T break in.
 It is not your right to visit a place that is closed or off-limits.